Putting it all together

 error_log /var/log/nginx/mysite.error.log;

-# --- WordPress security blocks ---
+# --- WordPress-specific blocks ---

-include wp_security.conf;
+include snippets/wp.conf;

-include wp_installed.conf;
+include snippets/wp-installed.conf;

 # --- WordPress front controller ---